ojenkins/cloud-azure-virtual-machines/README.md

 ## Prerequisites

 The monitoring plugin for this Opspack has been tested with Python 2.7.
-In order for the Opspack to run, you will need to have some Python packages installed by running the pip python package tool.
+In order for the Opspack to run, you will need to have the libraries and Python packages listed below installed on Opsview Master.

-If a cryptography error occurs when trying to install the Azure packages, you can run the commands which should fix the problem.

 **Debian and Ubuntu**